-Understanding customer behavior is an essential part of any business’s success – without a solid grasp of your consumers’ behavior patterns, it’s nearly impossible to effectively address your target audience, or to gain or retain customers for that matter.
+Without a solid grasp of your consumers’ behavior patterns, it’s nearly impossible to effectively address your target audience, or create 360-degree customer profiles.
 The retail/restaurant industries have never seen fiercer competition – there’s simply more players on the field and more brands fighting for a proverbial piece of the pie.
 As such, the businesses that go out of their way to try and gain a better understanding of their customers are in a far better position to cater to their customers’ wants and needs with targeted marketing initiatives and offers, and customizable solutions.
 The conventional methods for collecting customer insights and data, while still effective and relevant today, simply do not provide all of the requisite information to create a holistic customer view.
 This is where on-site guest Wi-Fi comes in, which can help complete the customer profile with precious insights on customer behaviors across a variety of channels.

-In order to access as much customer information as possible, it’s important to get customers on board with sharing their data.
-While this may seem like a difficult feat, recent statistics demonstrate consumers’ willingness to share personal information in exchange for something of value in return.
+In order to access as much customer information as possible, it’s important to get customers on board with sharing.
+While this may seem like a difficult feat, recent statistics demonstrate consumers’ willingness to share personal information in exchange for something of value.
 A poll by Acxiom and DMA recently found that 58% of consumers are happy to provide data when there is a clear benefit to doing so (a sale, or coupon, for instance).
-Of course, you’ll want to make sure you respect some basic rules whenever it comes to collecting customer data.
+Of course, you’ll want to make sure you respect some basic rules whenever it comes to collecting customer data: